rerrorctf/ret/README.md

 1. imports all notes taken with the `notes` command into the description area
 2. creates a space for a python script and then imports the script created by `pwn` if one exists
-3. imports the flag captured with the `ctf` command if one exists or the regex specfied with `format` if one does not
+3. imports the flag captured with the `capture` command if one exists or the regex specfied with `format` if one does not
 4. uses the `"username"` from `~/.config/ret` to attribute to this writeup to you
 5. inserts a date stamp for today's date using yyyy/mm/dd format